Lunadea-Irae/BeatriceDeLORENZI_5_08092021/README.md

 I choose to start on the teddies products, but this API is thinked to be scalable.
 You can change category in "change_category.js" file and writting "cameras" instead of "teddies".
 Informations : Only teddies and cameras are implemented, the design is set for teddies for the moment.
+I know that it should be a JSON or env file but possibilities were limitates in JS vanilla and without host.
+I tried to be the most faithful to the JSON format for this change_category.js file.
+On purpose, the function will be replaced by templating.